-Micro surfacing does not use rollers like paving – hence the surface retains the rough texture of the aggregate.
+The process does not use rollers like paving, so the surface retains the rough texture of the aggregate.
 This means the roadway will look a little different than you’re used to.
 The new surface is initially a dark brown colour and will gradually change to the finished black surface as the surface cures, permitting traffic.
 This typically occurs in two to three hours in most cases.

 There are several benefits, including:

-- It is a cost-effective process and extends the service life of the road between five to eight years, depending on traffic volume.
+- It is a process that reduces initial capital costs and extends the service life of the road between five to eight years, depending on traffic volume.

 - It has low energy requirements, making it environmentally friendly.
 It is also 100% recyclable.